- John Appleby made bold predictions on HANA.

 For any apps where you don’t want to implement HANA, SAP throw in SAP ASE included in the price.
 And remember that if you buy S/4HANA in 2015, you will get all the future innovation included for the price of the SAP Business Suite on HANA runtime license last year.

 This is also quite confusingly written.
 But first, runtime licenses are not production licenses.
 Therefore they should never be used to estimate costs.
 They are deliberately used by SAP to lull customers into underestimating costs.
-In fact, they were used by Forrester to incorrectly reduce the costs of HANA as we covered in the article What Oracle Won’t Tell You About HANA.
+They were used by Forrester to incorrectly reduce the costs of HANA, as we covered in the article What Oracle Won’t Tell You About HANA.

 Appleby is describing the inclusion of ASE, or the Adaptive Server Enterprise, which is picked up in the Sybase acquisition.
 This makes the estimation of the true cost of HANA far more complicated, which is why SAP does this.

 Like for Like Application Platform License Cost?

 Second, if you compare like-like for an application platform license cost, HANA comes out less expensive.
 The data reduction of HANA’s compression and simplified data models, easy to buy appliances and flexible license packages mean you can license HANA for less money than an equivalent Oracle database including all the features you need.
 Because SAP don’t charge extra for HA/DR, you are more likely to build a resilient solution!

 Neither Oracle nor HANA is an application platform.
 They are databases as we covered in What Oracle Won’t Tell You About HANA, but if we switch to merely calling them databases, Appleby is again incorrect.

 Based on HANA have many column-oriented tables it compresses, but not anywhere near as much as SAP has stated, as we covered in the article The Problems with the Strange Lenovo HANA Benchmark.